3 Books Every Crane & Rigging Professional Should Read

 Mr. Anderson possesses over 35 years of experience in the heavy lifting industry, with international experience with industry leaders, Kramo Montage, Van Seumern UK (now Mammoet UK), Sarens and since 2000, Bechtel.
 In addition to his excellent experience, Mr. Anderson volunteers his time as a member of the American Society of Mechanical Engineers (ASME) P30 Lift Planning Standard Committee.

-Rigging Engineering Basics serves as the foundational text for the Fundamentals of Rigging Engineering Program, the world’s only rigging engineering training program.
+Rigging Engineering Basics serves as the principle text for the Fundamentals of Rigging Engineering Program, the world’s only rigging engineering training program.
 Visit www.riggingengineering.com to learn more and register for the program.

 So there it is, go forth crane and rigging professionals and read; read as you have never read before.
 Now that there is finally a list of books specifically for crane and rigging professionals out there, the internet will never be the same!